glasgowm148/ergonaut-handbook/home.md

 title: Ergonaut
 description: Community gathered resources for the Ergo blockchain
 published: true
-date: 2021-04-04T01:28:36.354Z
+date: 2021-04-04T01:29:10.580Z
 tags:
 editor: markdown
 dateCreated: 2021-02-24T07:55:49.194Z
 ---

 > *“It's one of the most revolutionary cryptocurrencies ever built.
-Got so many crazy ideas like non-outsourceable puzzles and sigma protocols and pruning the blockchain and roller chains.
+Got so many crazy ideas like  sigma protocols and pruning the blockchain and roller chains.
 All this crazy stuff.
 Even has a proof of no premine.
 So really a technological marvel in many respects, and it reflects about 8 years of knowledge that Alex has amassed as both a researcher and a developer.
 Super concise code and it blows my mind that the market cap is where it's at.
-It should be a top 10 coin or top 15 coin, but you know —  it shows you that marketing and liquidity matters just as much as the research."*  — Charles Hoskinson
+It should be a top 10 coin or top 15 coin"*  — Charles Hoskinson
 {.is-info}

 ## Welcome to Smart Money!

 Ergo builds advanced cryptographic features and radically new DeFi functionality on the rock-solid foundations laid by a decade of blockchain theory and development.
 It complements tried and tested principles with the latest peer-reviewed academic research into cryptography, consensus models and digital currencies.

----

 Ergo is a unique Proof-of-Work (PoW) cryptocurrency and DeFi platform, building on the first principles of Bitcoin.
 With a research-driven but practical development model, Ergo has prioritized useful features without compromising on security.
 The platform's smart contracts are built on the extended UTXO (eUTXO) model with a unique data input concept, offering a radically different approach to provide robust, flexible cryptography and easy, safe scripting on privacy-centric Sigma Protocols (non-interactive zero-knowledge proofs).
 Storage rent for long-term survivability, ultra-efficient light clients, and NiPoPoW technology for interoperability.